vacp2p/rfc/content/docs/rfcs/70/README.md

 - One SHOULD include event logs to track changes in public keys.
 - The curve vurve448 MUST be chosen due to its higher security level: 224-bit security instead of the 128-bit security provided by X25519.
 - It is important that Bob MUST NOT reuse `SPK`.
+- The MLS protocol requires the DS to reliably deliver messages.
+A corrupted DS can permanently block messages to and from a group member, and this is something that may not be detected by other members of the group.
+In order to reduce the impact of corrupted delivery services, one can embed an identification number, such as a counter, with each message before encryption can help the receiver detect lost messages.

 # Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).